 WealthONE Bank of Canada Fees

-Here are the fees for their savings and investment products as of May 15, 2019.
+Here are the fees for its savings and investment products as of April 14, 2021.

 Is WealthONE Safe?